eth-ait/aitviewer/README.md

 # aitviewer - SKEL

-This fork of AitViewer enables the vizualization of Marker sequences, OpenSim models sequences and the SKEL model.
+This fork of AitViewer enables the vizualization of Marker sequences, OpenSim models sequences, the BSM model and the SKEL model.
+For more info on those model, check our [project page](https://skel.is.tue.mpg.de).

 aitviewer is a set of tools to visualize and interact with sequences of 3D data with cross-platform support on Windows, Linux, and macOS.
 See the official page at [https://eth-ait.github.io/aitviewer](https://eth-ait.github.io/aitviewer/) for all the details.